How is China reacting to the Russia-Ukraine crisis? | DW | 23.02.2022

 Under President Xi, China has repeatedly asserted that it will "reunite" Taiwan with the mainland, as Beijing considers the self-governing island to be a renegade province.

-Although the situation with Russia and Ukraine is far from identical, experts have said China could gain some insights on the Western response to Moscow's escalation in Ukraine and extrapolate it onto their agenda with Taiwan.
+Although the situation between Taiwan and Ukraine is far from identical, experts have said China could gain some insights on the Western response to Moscow's escalation in Ukraine and extrapolate it onto their agenda with Taiwan.

 "Beijing could be gathering a lot of details now on how the West is reacting and coordinating its steps among allies," said Bochkov.